WintonCentre/python-fuzzy-plots/README.md

 - ci30p: Upper values of 30% confidence interval in a list.
 - ci30n: Lower values of 30% confidence interval in a list.
 - fuzz_size: The width of the blurring.
 Takes integer value between 0-1.
 - fuzz_n: The number of colour levels used to implement the blur.
-Takes integer value between 0-150.
+Takes integer value between 1-150.
+Recommend least 15 to make make colour changes smooth.

 ### Shared optional parameters.